CC-BY-SA, Edzer Pebesma 2015.

 ## Known Subclasses: "STSDF"

-but does not store all cell (space x time) values; it keeps an index vector to those cells that are filled, in order to be efficient for very sparse ST regular layouts.
+mimics STF but does not store all cell (space x time) values; it keeps an index vector to those cells that are filled, in order to be efficient for very sparse ST regular layouts.

 Note that

-have interval length equal to the time to next observation (consecutive intervals).Quite often, regular or irregular data are aggregated to new spatial and/or temporal units.
-Package spacetime
+sp slot can contain any type of spatial data (points, lines, polygons, grid)endTime can be used to define intervals; by default STI objects have zero interval width (indicating time instance), STF have interval length equal to the time to next observation (consecutive intervals).Quite often, regular or irregular data are aggregated to new spatial and/or temporal units.
+Package spacetime tries hard to accomodate all possibilities.

-contains a dataset called air
+Package spacetime contains a dataset called air, which contains

 daily PM\(_{10}\) values for rural air quality stations over Germany,